Boronia Heights, Queensland: Education

 Boronia Heights State School is a government primary (Prep-6) school for boys and girls at 194 Middle Road (27.6842°S 153.0178°E).
 In 2018, the school had an enrolment of 638 students with 48 teachers (44 full-time equivalent) and 33 non-teaching staff (21 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Boronia Heights; the nearest government secondary school is Park Ridge State High School in neighbouring Park Ridge to the east.

 Amenities

 The Boronia Bushland Reserve offers opportunities for bushwalking, barbecues and picnics.
 The bushland is home to many species of Australian fauna including eastern grey kangaroos, bandicoots, goannas, possums and koalas.
 The area has many scribbly gums, characterised by the scribbly lines on the otherwise smooth grey trunks.